• Home

 Reeling in a great time while Deep Sea Fishing in Grand Turk

-I have always wanted to try deep sea fishing!
-The thought of going back to work and sharing photos of my prized fish to everyone, watching as they drool over it had me booking the excursion right away!
-I already have the perfect wall space picked out in my head so that every time a co-worker walks past they have have my prized fish staring back at them.
-I was so excited to get out and get to fishing!
+I already have the perfect wall space picked out in my head so that every time a co-worker walks past they have had my prized fish staring back at them.
+I was so excited to get out and get fishing!

-I started out early in the morning hoping my one opportunity did not pass me by as it was pouring down rain and lightning as we docked into port at Grand Turk.
-There was eight others sitting around patiently seeing if the weather would clear.
-We finally got our break and off we went!
 The nice part was getting onto the boat and catching a rainbow out of the corner of the picture!
 The blue skies had everyone excited and ready to fish.
-Soon we were heading out and was trying to get out a little ways to avoid any other storms.
+Soon we were heading out and was trying to get out little ways to avoid any other storms.

 The water looked great and it was looking like we were in for a great time.
 Our captain got our boat in high gear so we could get to chasing the big ones!